16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum Harlequin

+Except that Harlequin has an extremely greater “white” look than Manjula, sometimes there are entire white leaves with few green splashes.
 Not having any lime green or creamy gold shades but pure white, it catches your eyes longer than any other pothos, and you definitely can not skip this choice once you hold its beauty.

-Although this seems a little confusing because the prominent white blocks mean the plant seriously lacks chlorophyll, the question was being asked: how could this cultivar ever grow or stay alive?
-As a result, we must go to great lengths and take extra care of such pothos.
+Although this seems a little confusing because the prominent white blocks mean the plant seriously lacks chlorophyll, the question was being asked: How could this cultivar ever grow or stay alive?
+As a result, we must go to great lengths and take extra care of such Pothos.

 What Is The Rarest Type of Pothos?

+Some people might be looking for rare pothos to boost the value of their houseplant collections.
+Over the years, many gardeners have bred new cultivars that add exciting attributes to the original pothos look.
 Those are still new individuals and thus low in number, but it’s worth having a plant that few people have.

-The others with more unique variegations, like Manjula or Cebu blue pothos, are some kinds that people won’t easily find out.
+While the old and traditional varieties of such Golden pothos, Marble Queen are bound in their presence.
+The others with more unique variegations, like Manjula or Cebu blue pothos, are some kinds that people won’t easily find out about.

 What Is The Most Common Type of Pothos?

+Golden Pothos are the most common, having the longest existence.
+Therefore, you can easily see one in the market, online, or in some local gardens.
 They bear the traditional variegated pattern of heart-shaped green leaves blended with golden or creamy white streaks or patches.

-And this name is also the foundation for any other pothos, enough to tell that Golden is the first pothos that has been produced.
+Golden pothos has the original name of Epipremnum aureum, where aureum is a Latin word for “Golden”.
+This name is also the foundation for any other pothos, enough to tell that Golden is the first Pothos that has been produced.

 How Do I Know What Kind of Pothos I Have?

 You will easily figure out what your pothos plant is by reading the leaf variegation patterns, which will show you the exact identity of your plant.
+Of course, it is usually confusing to distinguish between the pothos that are very similar in appearance, like Golden Green vs. Marble Queen or N’Joy vs. Pearls and Jade.

+But it might help if you have general ideas about the main variegation patterns usually displayed on them.
+For example, If it has highly variegated leaves with dark green mixed with many creamy-gold streaks, it is likely the Golden or Marble Queen.
 Or if it is a pure light green with no variegation, it is definitely the Neon pothos.
-Or if you see large white blocks in the middle or at the edges, it could only be N’Joy or Pearls and Jade pothos.
+Or if you see large white blocks in the middle or at the edges, it could only be N’Joy or Pearls and Jade Pothos.

 Conclusion